OpenTwinCities/opentwincities.github.com/_posts/2014-07-09-hack-for-mn-2014-projects.md

 The team also created a demo web and text application to map, visualize, and retrieve air quality information based on the Airstatus API.
-Besides demonstrating how to use of the API, this application also provides an enviornment for the team to experiment with ways of displaying highly technical information to the general public.
+Besides demonstrating how to use of the API, this application also provides an environment for the team to experiment with ways of displaying highly technical information to the general public.